 She spoke for fifteen minutes.
 She spoke “as a Republican, as a woman, as a United States senator,” but also “as an American.”
 Her words echoed through the chamber. “. . . selfish political opportunism. . .
-A forum of hate and character assassination. . . obviously staged, undignified countercharges. . .”
+A forum of hate and character assassination. . .”

 “The American people,” she said, “are sick and tired of being afraid to speak their minds. . .
-The American people are sick and tired of seeing innocent people smeared. . . “ Blasting Democrats as weak, she said a Republican victory was “sorely needed,” but, “I do not want to see the Repupblican Party ride to political victory on the Four Horsemen of Calumny — fear, ignorance, bigotry, and smear.”
+The American people are sick and tired of seeing innocent people smeared.“ A Republican victory was “sorely needed,” she said, but,“I do not want to see the Republican Party ride to political victory on the Four Horsemen of Calumny — fear, ignorance, bigotry, and smear.”

-Smith expected McCarthy to rise to his own defense.
+Smith expected McCarthy to rise in defense.
 But he sat, the New York Times noted, “white and silent, hardly three feet behind her.”
 Then, without a word, he walked out.
 Smith accepted congratulations from a few senators, not as many as hoped, then business as usual resumed.